vedi/cocos2dx-store/README.md

 `CCStoreInventory` and `CCStoreInfo` are important storage and metadata classes you should use when you want to perform all store operations:
 * `CCStoreInventory` is a convenience class to let you perform operations on `CCVirtualCurrencies` and `CCVirtualGood`s.
 Use it to fetch/change the balances of `CCVirtualItem`s in your game (using their ItemIds!)
 * `CCStoreInfo` is where all meta data information about your specific game can be retrieved.
-It is initialized with your implementation of `CCIStoreAssets` and you can use it to retrieve information about your specific game.
+It is initialized with your implementation of `CCStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA has a [cloud-based](http://dashboard.soom.la) storage service (The SOOMLA Highway) that allows this SQLite to be synced to a cloud-based repository that you define.